2024 End of Year Book Survey

 Regularly Listen to Audiobooks

 I did not expect to love audiobooks as much as I do, but here we are.
 I listen to audiobooks when I clean or when I’m at work.
 Audiobooks work great when I’m on a long car ride because Libby doesn’t drain my phone battery as much as if I were watching YouTube videos.
-I tend to listen to Romance on audio because if my mind wanders, I don’t miss much versus if I were listening to Fantasy.
-I have been enjoying Memoirs and Non-Fiction as well.
+I tend to listen to romance on audio because if my mind wanders, I don’t miss much, versus if I were listening to fantasy.
+I have been enjoying memoirs and non-fiction as well.

 Emphasis on Graphic Novels

 While I had a great reading year, I did not read nearly as many comics or graphic novels as in years past.
 I don’t have a good reason as to why.
 I will say, I haven’t been to my local comic book store regularly.
-With me and my husband focusing on our budget, I have cut out spending in certain areas including comics.
+With my husband and me focusing on our budget, I have cut out spending in certain areas, including comics.
 One thing I want to do next year is reorganize my comics shelf.
 I want to start donating series I have no interest in completing.
 Additionally, I want to finish more comic series.
 I tend to read the first volume of a series and never return to it again.
-I would rather have fewer comics on my shelves but own the complete set versus a bunch of first volumes of so many series.
+I would rather have fewer comics on my shelves but own the complete set versus a bunch of first volumes of many series.

 I want to get back into making regular comic book trips.
 I miss reading comics.
 It’s something I enjoyed and have gotten away from.